Skip to content

 2. Providing a function, then access all previous models then return new models

-Finally, we could add the /profile and /sign-out route as follows:
+Finally, we could add the /profile and /sign-out routes as follows:

 typescript